 The Mullins Reading Room features a spectacular view of Purdue University's iconic Bell Tower.
 On the first floor, Au Bon Pain Café and Bakery provides expertly crafted baked goods and breads, along with coffee, tea, soups, and salads.

 The WALC is a student-centered facility with a variety of resources, study areas, and versatile spaces open to all students on campus.
-The LOES includes the Data Visualization Experience Lab of Purdue (D-VELoP).
-In D-VELoP, students can use the visualization lab, “Viz” Wall, 3-D printer, and/or receive assistance to help them turn their data into knowledge through visualization technologies.
+The LoES includes the Data Visualization Experience Lab of Purdue (D-VELoP).
+In D-VELoP, students can use the visualization lab, “Viz” Wall, 3-D printers, and/or receive assistance to help them turn their data into knowledge through visualization technologies.

 The walls of the WALC are rich with reproductions of historic photographs of the Purdue University campus.
 Artifacts and photographs from the working 1924 Power and Heating Plant can be found throughout the building, memorializing the rich legacy of this central site on the Purdue campus.
 A smartphone tour enhances the exhibits, by providing information and interactive activities designed to make a visitor’s experience an extension of the WALC active-learning philosophy.

-collaborative and is premised on students and instructors being mutually responsible for the knowledge and academic success as an outcome of learning activities.
+Students and instructors are mutually responsible for knowledge and academic success as an outcome of learning activities.

-A teaching/learning methodology characterized by students' engagement in activities that require greater responsibility for the knowledge they gain.
+Teaching and learning activities give students greater responsibility for the knowledge they gain.